Cam Fowler: International play

 Fowler represented the United States at the 2008 World U-17 Hockey Challenge.
 The team was defeated by Canada Ontario in the finals.
-He was then a member of the gold medal-winning American team at the 2009 IIHF World U18 Championships, where was named the best defenseman of the tournament and an all-star.
+He was then a member of the gold medal-winning United States under-18 team at the 2009 World U18 Championships, where was named the best defenseman of the tournament and an all-star.

-Fowler played for the U.S. at the 2010 World Junior Ice Hockey Championships, winning a gold medal after defeating Canada 6–5 in overtime of the championship game.
+Fowler played for the United States junior team at the 2010 World Junior Championships, winning a gold medal after defeating Canada junior team 6–5 in overtime of the championship game.

-He was selected by USA Hockey to represent the United States at the 2014 Winter Olympics in Sochi.
-He recorded one goal in six games.
+He was selected by USA Hockey to represent the United States senior team at the 2014 Winter Olympics.
+The team finished fourth in the tournament, losing to Finland senior team in the bronze medal game.